Robbins & Myers: Products

 The company's Process and Flow Control division provides glass-lined reactors and storage vessels, industrial progressing cavity pumps, valve controls and grinders, fluid-agitation equipment.
+Robbins & Myers also used to own Hunter Fan Company, a ceiling fan company based in Memphis, Tennessee until 1986, when the fan company was spun off into its own entity.

 Operations

 In August 2012, Robbins & Myers, Inc. and National Oilwell Varco, Inc. agreed that National Oilwell Varco would acquire Robbins & Myers with about $2.5 billion in cash.
 In February 2013, the acquisition was completed after antitrust clearance.

 In 2001, the company purchased Romaco N. V. from Brian Fenwick-Smith, the company's founder.

 In 2011, the Company sold Romaco Businesses to a group of funds led by Deutsche Beteiligungs AG.